 What happened before Duryodhana tried to disrobe Draupadi

-Duryodhan and his brothers were invited for a royal gathering, when Duryodhan and his brothers insulted the Pandavs in an open courthouse.
+Duryodhan and his brothers were invited to a royal gathering when Duryodhan and his brothers insulted the Pandavs in an open courthouse.
 The ministers of the court wanted to reprimand Duryodhana for this but Draupadi suggested his weapons be confiscated instead of physically punishing him.

 Duryodhan was furious!
 Soon after, he vented to his uncle, who advised him to seek revenge on Draupadi!
 Duryodhan felt that stripping a warrior of his weapons is equivalent to stripping a woman of her clothes, and this was the beginning of the disrobing!

 How Duryodhana got the opportunity to seek his vengeance